 At PREreview, we believe all researchers should be able to engage in honest and respectful conversations around emerging scientific output.
 Peer review is a fundamental aspect of being a researcher.
-However, formal training in it is uncommon and varies in quality.
+However, formal peer review training is uncommon and varies in quality.

-- Be constructive.
-Similarly, you need to make sure feedback stays constructive and actionable so that preprint authors can easily respond to the feedback and possibly incorporate the constructive suggestions into the final publication.
+- Constructive.
+A good reviewer ensures that their feedback is constructive and actionable so that authors can easily respond to the feedback and possibly integrate the suggestions into the final publication.

-- Be honest.
-Being constructive does not mean you have to lie or only bring up positive comments.
-It means you have to write your suggestions in a way that is not insulting for the authors and that can lead to an easy incorporation of that feedback.
-Constructive negative comments followed by a rational and possibly examples/suggestions on how to improve the issue are welcome.
+- Honest.
+A good reviewer knows that constructive does not mean they need to lie or only bring up positive comments.
+It means they need to write their suggestions in a way that is not insulting to the authors and that can lead to their easy integration in the manuscript.
+Constructive negative comments followed by examples and suggestions on how to improve the issue are welcome.

 Giving feedback is hard.
 Doing so constructively can be even more challenging.
 But what does "constructive" mean in the context of PREreview?
 Does it mean that you can only express positive comments related to a study?
 No.

-With constructive feedback we refer to feedback that can be used by the authors to improve their manuscript.
+With constructive feedback, we refer to feedback that can be used by the authors to improve their manuscript.
 That includes providing negative feedback on the use of a statistical test for example, or on the interpretability of a particular bar plot.
-However, that same negative feedback has to be provided using respectful language and in a way to allow the authors to fix the problem.
+However, that same negative feedback has to be provided using respectful language and in a way that allows the authors to fix the problem.

-For example, if you believe a statistical test was used incorrectly, you may say:
+For example, if you believe a statistical test was used incorrectly, you may choose to say something like,

-"You have no idea of what they are doing and should go back to statistics 101."
+The authors have no idea of what they are doing and should go back to statistics 101.